dev-plusplus/coding-docs/conventions/general-coding-conventions.md

 ```

 - `Type `: The purpose of the pull requests, it can be: `[fix]`, `[feature]`, `[tests]`, `[migration]`, `[docs]`, `[release]`
+- `Version`: If it's an environment release, Project Manager can add version.
 - `Environment`: The environment target of the Pull Request.
 - `Issue Number`: The github issue number.
 - `Short Description`: A Short description